lineartimer/WebAppStarterPack/doc/notes.md

 Deploying the app in an Azure Container App:
 - On the Docker tab on the images panel right click the image you created above and click Push
 - Create a Container App from the image in Azure

+For a live stream of the terminal the frontend's running in, go to the frontend's container app and under Monitoring -> Log Stream, you'll see what's printed by console.log on the server-side.
+Be sure to select the 'Application' option.

 ## Azure Function